rutar-academic/rutar.org/content/writing/how-to-build-a-personal-webpage-from-scratch.md

 ```
 to the file `style.css`.
 This centres the text body, prevents it from being too wide on large screens, ensures there is a bit of a space on the boundary when the screen is small, and finally sets a new font (rather than the usual default Times New Roman).
-The `min-width: 0` is useful to prevent large elements from (accidentally) making the page very wide on screens narrower than 50em.
+The `min-width: 0` is useful to prevent large elements from (accidentally) making the page very wide on screens narrower than 700 pixels.

 We can also adjust the spacing so that the text is laid out a bit more nicely:
 ```